qiupansi/TvLauncher/README.md

 # tv_launcher
-If you want to custom your own tv launcher,Please send the email to me!(1039355704psqiu@gmail.com or 1039355704@qq.com)
+If you want to custom tv launcher or another tv apps,Please send email to me!(1039355704psqiu@gmail.com or 1039355704@qq.com)